maxtkc/darlacow/README.md

     - `tera` template engine
 - LED Matrix
   - For info on the big ceiling-mounted LED matrix, see [the LED matrix README](led_matrix/README.md).

+### Additional Notes

+- `/etc/rc.local` on the Raspberry Pi tells the pi to start the web server on boot.

 ### Things we write down